General University-wide Resources

 Grad Students

-Unfortunately our program currently only supports first-generation and/or low-income (FGLI) undergraduate students at Georgetown University.
-We have however started to collect more resources and support systems available for FGLI grad students!
-As a first start we do always encourage students to reach out to their degree program and department and their schools’ specific Equity and Inclusion Office for resources!
+Unfortunately our program currently only supports first-generation and/or lower-income (FGLI) undergraduate students completing programs on the Hilltop and Capitol Campuses at Georgetown University.
+Read on to review some of the resources and support systems available for FGLI graduate students!
+We always encourage students to reach out to their degree programs or departments and their schools’ specific Equity and Inclusion Office for resources!
 If you have any resource to share please let us know!

 • RISE Program: RISE is designed to serve incoming JD students from backgrounds historically underrepresented in law school and the legal profession, including but not limited to underrepresented racial, ethnic, geographic, socioeconomic, and first generation college backgrounds.